lockss/lockss-rtd-portal/docs/migration/index.rst

    .. tab-item:: Same-Host Migration
       :sync: samehost

-      If you are doing a same-host migration, follow these steps.
+      If you are doing a same-host migration, follow these steps:

       1. Data will be imported from the LOCKSS 1.x configuration file, and you will be asked to confirm each configuration value.
 You can do so by simply hitting :kbd:`Enter` for each, to accept the imported value in square brackets.
 These confirmation prompts are as follows: